matthiasn/clojure-system-book/manuscript/Code-TwitterClient.md

 ### Transducers

-{% blockquote Rich Hickey http://blog.cognitect.com/blog/2014/8/6/transducers-are-coming Cognitect Blog, August 6, 2014 %}
-Transducers are a powerful and composable way to build algorithmic transformations that you can reuse in many contexts, and they're coming to Clojure core and core.async.{% endblockquote %}
+> Transducers are a powerful and composable way to build algorithmic transformations that you can reuse in many contexts, and they're coming to Clojure core and core.async. **[Rich Hickey, August 2014](http://blog.cognitect.com/blog/2014/8/6/transducers-are-coming)**

 In a way, a transducer is the **essence** of a computation over data, without being bound to any kind of collection or data structure.
 Above, before we had to concern ourselves with the incomplete fragments, there was one step of the computation that we could **model as a transducer**: the part where we wanted to parse JSON into a map data structure.

 Imagine we wanted to transform a vector of JSON strings into a vector of such parsed maps.
 We could simply do this: